zakisaati/Pseudomonas_pangenome/analyses/genomes_annotation.md

 ## HGTector2 commands

-To look for potential genes that have been horizontally tranfered, we used the HGTector2 program following the instructions available [here](https://github.com/qiyunlab/HGTectorh)
+To look for potential genes that have been horizontally transferred, we used the HGTector2 program following the instructions available [here](https://github.com/qiyunlab/HGTectorh)

-First we compiled a microbes databae as detailed in https://github.com/qiyunlab/HGTector/blob/master/doc/database.md.
+First we compiled a microbes database as detailed in https://github.com/qiyunlab/HGTector/blob/master/doc/database.md.

 Secondly, we searched for putative horizontal gene transfer (HGT) events with the following command: